OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-controlled-chaos.md

             }
             catch (FabricChaosAlreadyRunningException)
             {
-                Console.WriteLine("An instance of Chaos is already running in hello cluster.");
+                Console.WriteLine("An instance of Chaos is already running in the cluster.");
             }

             var filter = new ChaosReportFilter(startTimeUtc, DateTime.MaxValue);